stmstmstm/stm/README.md

 Deep Structure Transfer Machine
 =============

-This code was used for cifar image classification experiments with Deep Structure Transfer Machine.
+This code was used for Cifar image classification experiments with Deep Structure Transfer Machine.

 # Installation

-The code is developed using Tensorflow.
+The code is developed using Tensorflow 1.2.

-For simplicity, TensorLayer is used for quitck loading the cifar data.
-Note that in order to fully reproduce the performance reported in the paper, data augmentations like random flipping and translation are needed.
+For simplicity, TensorLayer is used for quitck loading the Cifar data.
+Noted that in order to fully reproduce the performance reported in the paper, please follow Wide Residual Networks for data augmentation.

 To install TensorLayer, you can simply run: